ciaranmurphy10/pands-weekly-tasks/README.md

 >`The square root of 14.5 is approx. 3.8.`

 ### Discussion
-This program uses the Newton Raphson method for determining the square root of a number.
+This program uses the Newton-Raphson method for determining the square root of a number.
 This method uses a brute force iterative method for repeatedly approximating the square root of a number.
 It starts by using an initial guess (in our case, 1) and then iterating over a numerical method to get closer and closer to the square root until a desired level of accuracy is reached.

-To do this I've written a funciton which is a little bit more complicated than it needs to be for our purposes, since we won't be using custom errors or guesses when running the program.
+To do this I've written a function that is a little bit more complicated than it needs to be for our purposes since we won't be using custom errors or guesses when running the program.

 ### References
 [https://www.geeksforgeeks.org/newton-raphson-method/](https://www.geeksforgeeks.org/newton-raphson-method/)